mswjs/msw/README.md

 ### Golden Sponsors

-> Become our first golden sponsor and get featured right here, enjoying other perks like issue prioritization and a personal consulting session with us.
+> Become our _golden sponsor_ and get featured right here, enjoying other perks like issue prioritization and a personal consulting session with us.
 >
 > **Learn more on our [GitHub Sponsors profile](https://github.com/sponsors/mswjs)**.